Top 10 Most Overrated MMA Fighters

 Came into UFC juiced to the gills and took out a very shallow light heavyweight division full of old men well out of their prime.

-He's a dirty fighter that cheats to win, fails drug tests, and causes trouble outside of the sport.
+He's a dirty fighter who cheats to win, fails drug tests, and causes trouble outside of the sport.

 Look at his record.
 Tough guy, though.

-Sick of this guy's moaning!
+I'm sick of this guy's moaning!
 He's the biggest crybaby in MMA.
-Attention-seeking waster!
+An attention-seeking waster!